TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/Lógica de programação: mergulhe em programação com JavaScript/README.md

 # English

-# Programming Logic: Dive into Programming with JavaScript
+# Programming logic: Dive into Programming with JavaScript

 # Questions